crosleyzack/dotfiles/ansible/README.md

 ## Installing

 Run `ansible-playbook -b packages.yaml --ask-become-pass`.
-This will pull from the appropriate `<os_family>.yaml` the package names.
+Package name defaults are defined in `defaults.yaml`.
+The appropriate `<os_family>.yaml` file will be pulled for the systems os family to override default package names.

 > **_NOTE:_** The "BECOME password:" will be you user password

-Implemented operating systems include:
+Implemented operating system families include:
 - Debian.yaml

-To create a new template, copy `Debian.yaml` and replace each variable name with the appropriate package name for your operating systems package manager.
+To create a new template, copy `defaults.yaml` and replace differing package names with the name for your operating systems package manager.
 For valid OS Family options, see: https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_conditionals.html#ansible-facts-os-family